jethornton/flexgui/docs/source/plotter.rst

 	View Offsets, Offsets, actionOffsets
 	View Overlay, Overlay, actionOverlay

-.. note:: Once a veiw selection has been set Flex GUI remembers that the next time you start the configuration.
+.. note:: Once a view selection has been set Flex GUI remembers that the next time you start the configuration.

+DRO
+---

+The font size can be set in the ini file by adding in the [DISPLAY] section DRO_FONT_SIZE = n where n is an integer.
+The default size is 12.